flowers

 One of the biggest reasons intermittent fasting feels manageable is that sleep does much of the work.

-If you follow a 16-hour fasting window and sleep for 7 to 8 hours, nearly half of your fast happens while you are unconscious.
+If you follow a 16-hour fasting window and sleep for 7 to 8 hours, nearly half of your fast happens while you are unconscious, though what duration stays safe shifts considerably once you start pushing beyond that.
 That dramatically reduces the number of waking hours you need to manage hunger.

 For example: